 Should I Be Baptized Immediately After Salvation?

 The Bible teaches that baptism should follow your decision to become a believer.
 There is no reason to delay.
 If you wait until you are “good” enough, you will never feel ready for baptism.
-Since baptism is not a part of your salvation but a symbol of it, it is ok to wait until the next scheduled baptism if that is what you feel led to do.
+However, since baptism is not a part of your salvation but a symbol of it, it is ok to wait until the next scheduled baptism if that is what you feel led to do.

 Can I Start Serving Before I Get Baptized?